 Dr. Aníbal Ollero Baturone

-Anibal Ollero is full Professor Head of GRVC at University Seville, and Scientific Advisor of the Center for Aerospace Technologies (CATEC) also in Seville.
+Anibal Ollero is full Professor Head of GRVC at University Seville, and Scientific Manager of the Center for Aerospace Technologies (CATEC) also in Seville.
 He has been full professor at the Universities of Santiago in the Vigo Campus and Malaga (Spain).
 In all these institutions he has funded research groups and laboratories.
 He has been also researcher at the Robotics Institute of Carnegie Mellon University (Pittsburgh, USA) and LAAS-CNRS (Toulouse, France).

 He authored more than 670 publications, including 9 books and 180 papers in journals of the citation index and has been editor of 13 books.
 He has been supervisor or co-supervisor of 38 PhD Thesis that have received many awards.
 He lead more than 150 research projects, participating in more than 22 projects of the European Research Programmes being coordinator of 7 and associated or deputy coordinator of 3.
 In these projects he developed several world-wide innovations, particularly in aerial robotics and unmanned aerial vehicles, such as the aerial robotic manipulation, the fully autonomous landing on mobile platforms, the transportation of a load by means of several autonomous helicopters, and the cooperation of multiple unmanned aerial systems for detection and monitoring applications.